SandyAryadika/Ifishy-C242-PS164/README.md

 ## 👥 Meet the Team:
 Our team is composed of talented individuals from three distinct learning paths:
 3 Machine Learning,
-2 Mobile Development,
+2 Cloud Computing,
-2 Cloud Computing.
+2 Mobile Development.

 | **ID Bangkit**       | **Nama**                                      | **Path**                  |
 |-----------------------|-----------------------------------------------|----------------------------|